openshift-labs/learn-katacoda/workshops/workshop-1/06-granting-access-to-the-rest-api.md

 In these exercises you will learn about how anything done with OpenShift is controlled using a role based access control mechanism.
-You will also grant access to the ParksMap application front end to access the REST API of OpenShift.
+You will also grant the ParksMap application front end to access the REST API of OpenShift.

 ### Exercise: Role Base Access Control